When should I register for VAT?

 It is important you understand VAT and when you are legally required to register for VAT.

 It is also essential to be aware of the benefits of voluntary VAT registration if you are operating below the threshold.
-Whatever decision you make with regards VAT registration, it is a good idea to always consider the effect that it will have on your customers.
+Whatever decision you make with regards to VAT registration, it is a good idea to always consider the effect that it will have on your customers.

 If you need more information, HMRC’s VAT registration guide provides detailed information, including how and when to register for VAT, file VAT returns, and pay your VAT bill.